Public Health Laboratory Testing

 To obtain a listing of the tests available at the Montana Public Health Laboratory, and the appropriate specimen types, transport conditions, CPT codes, fees, and approximate turn around times, click below for the on-line Montana Laboratory Services Manual.

 Supplies can be ordered by calling 800-821-7284, or by faxing, e-mailing, or by enclosing a Supply Order form with your next shipment of specimens.

 The Montana Public Health Laboratory is a CLIA certified laboratory.
 Click to download a copy of the current CLIA Certificate of Compliance.

 Secure Web Access to Test Results

 For Reference Only.
-A customizable copy of this form was sent to each health department to share with clinical laboratories (replace partners) in their jurisdiction.
+A customizable copy of the "Laboratory Reporting of Communicable Diseases in Montana" form was sent to each health department to share with clinical laboratories in their jurisdiction.
 Please contact your local health department with questions regarding this form.

 As part of the new Communicable Disease Rules, even though the isolation is not reportable, laboratories are required to submit to the Montana Public Health Laboratory suspect or confirmed isolates of Vancomycin-Resistant or Intermediate Staphylococcus aureus (VRSA/VISA) and Carbapenem-Resistant Enterobacteriaceae (CRE).
 If you have questions, contact us by e-mail or calling (800) 821-7284.